 The most immediate symptom of light pollution is the phenomenon of "skyglow".
 It brightens the night sky in and near cities where large installations of outdoor lighting exist.
 The lower layers of the Earth's atmosphere scatter light emitted near the ground.
-Some of that light escapes the atmosphere where Earth-orbiting satellites detect it, but many light rays encounter molecules and small particles in the atmosphere.
+Some of that light escapes the atmosphere where Earth-orbiting satellites detect it (16, 17), but many light rays encounter molecules and small particles in the atmosphere.
 These interactions redirect the paths of some of the light rays back down to the ground.
 Observers there see light appearing to come from the night sky itself; see Figure 1.
 Skyglow competes with the faint light of astronomical objects in the night sky.
-It lowers the contrast between those objects and the background sky, making it difficult to observe them.
+It lowers the contrast between those objects and the background sky, making it difficult to observe them (18).
+This is a significant threat to ground-based astronomical observations and research (19, 20).
+There are currently no absolute metrics to characterize light pollution in wide use among researchers and practitioners (21, 22).

-A slow but steady rise in skyglow in much of the world leads to gradually degraded visibility of the natural night sky and a transformation of lighted outdoor spaces.
-Such a situation, changing slowly over decades, may go unnoticed due to a psychological effect know as a "shifting baseline" (9).
-This applies to various aspects of artificial light on a 'normal' night: the number of visible stars, the amount of artificial light associated with perceptions of safety, and the experience of using non-visual senses such as hearing and balance at night.
+A slow but steady rise in skyglow in much of the world leads to gradually degraded visibility of the natural night sky and a transformation of outdoor spaces.
+Such a situation, changing slowly over decades, may go unnoticed due to a psychological effect known as a "shifting baseline" (23).
+This applies to various aspects of artificial light on a 'normal' night: the number of visible stars, the amount of artificial light associated with perceptions of safety, and the experience of using non-visual senses such as hearing and balance.
 Along with other effects, the loss of the night sky is barely noticed.

 Figure 1.
 The streetlight at left emits light in many different directions.
 Some of the light rays (1) travel upward into the sky and pass completely through Earth's atmosphere.
 Satellites detect some of these rays (2) as they pass over the nighttime side of our planet.
 In other cases (3), the atmosphere scatters rays back to the ground.
 This light becomes the familiar "skyglow" seen over cities.
 Some of the rays traveling downward (4) reflect off the ground into the sky where they are seen by satellites.
 Lastly, some rays scatter into astronomers' telescopes (5), blocking their view of the universe.
-Credit: IDA.
+Credit: DarkSky International.